Author: Áine Humble

 I came to realize that it would be more difficult to find respondents than I had previously thought, and I was humbled by this realization.
 I was collecting data in a different country (Canada) from my dissertation study (the US), and I was very much aware that Canada had a significantly smaller population compared to the US.
 Moreover, I realized I was in a region of Canada (the Atlantic provinces) that had a smaller population compared to other parts of the country.
 And even though I lived in an urban area (Halifax, Nova Scotia), it was not a large city and my province had a considerable rural population.
 Thus, I knew I had a smaller regional population from which to find my sample.
 This was important to be aware of, as I was interviewing people in person and I had a small travel budget.

 I knew, too, that the population of divorced individuals remarrying would be smaller than my previous population of couples marrying for the first time, but I had not thought carefully enough about this.
-Canada has a current divorce rate of approximately 34%, with about 70% of divorced men and 58% of divorced women remarrying (Ambert, 2005a [PDF- 209 KB]).
+At that time, Canada had a current divorce rate of approximately 34%, with about 70% of divorced men and 58% of divorced women remarrying (Ambert, 2005a).
 I underestimated the number of divorced individuals who had reentered an intimate relationship in the form of cohabitation rather than remarriage.
 Thus, I heard of many divorced individuals who were back in committed relationships and living with their partners but not married.
-In Canada, although cohabitation is more common with younger adults (typically ones who have not yet married) than with older cohabitors, older cohabiters are more likely to be divorced than never-married (Ambert, 2005b [PDF- 2 MB]).
+In Canada, although cohabitation is more common with younger adults (typically ones who have not yet married) than with older cohabitors, older cohabiters were more likely to be divorced than never-married (Ambert, 2005b).
 If individuals had not had the formal ritual of a wedding, which was what I was studying, I could not interview them.

 I took a break from data collection, regrouped, and tried again at a later date, this time placing newspaper ads in several newspapers (I spent much more on promotion of the study than original planned; I had greatly underestimated promotional costs—an important lesson to take in the future).
 The second time around, I received a much better response to the ads (note: I did not use snowball sampling because it was still important to have a sample that varied in terms of gender construction).
 In the end I interviewed 14 couples—a little lower than I would have preferred, but sufficient for my purpose.